nytes75/p10_extraction/README.md

 There are field books from around the 1900s from multiple stations that needs to be digitized.
 This can be exausting especially if you have other daily tasks to work on.

 ## Way around this
-Coding a python script to extract written data from to field books is one option for the lazy people, programmers.
+Coding a python script to extract written data from the P10 field books is one option for the lazy people, programmers.